rkoeninger/ShenScript/docs/interop.rst

    .. code-block:: js

-      // Evaluates math expression at build time and inserts result in place of JavaScript AST that would have been built. pre('build-time-math', x => evalShen(x));
+      // Evaluates math expression at build time and inserts result
+      // in place of JavaScript AST that would have been built pre('build-time-math', x => evalShen(x));

    :param string name: Name of symbol that triggers this rule to be applied.